Languages of the European Union: Esperanto

 Esperanto is a constructed language that is part of the educational system in several member states.
 In Hungary it is officially recognised by the Ministry of Education as a foreign language; and examinations in Esperanto may be used to meet the requirements of knowledge of foreign languages needed to complete university or high school.
 Every year, since 2001, between 1000 and 3000 people have passed examinations in Esperanto, making up for a sum of more than 35,000 up to 2016; it is recognised by the Hungarian state.
 The Hungarian census 2001 found 4575 Esperanto speakers in Hungary (4407 of them learned the language, for 168 of them it is a family or native language); in 2011 it found 8397 Esperanto speakers.
 In 1990 there were only 2083 Esperanto speakers in Hungary following the census.

 Esperanto is not mentioned by the EU Commission as an EU language; the Commission mentions only official, indigenous regional and minority languages as well as languages of immigrants.
 Following estimates there are approximately 100,000 Europeans sometimes using Esperanto (and several millions having learned Esperanto); the language has several thousand native speakers, some of them of the second or third generation.

 The European party Europe – Democracy – Esperanto seeks to establish the planned language as an official second language in the EU in order to make international communication more efficient and fair in economical and philosophical terms.
 They are based on the conclusions of the Grin Report, which concluded that it would hypothetically allow savings to the EU of €25 billion a year (€54 for every citizen) and have other benefits.
 However, the EU Parliament has stated clearly that language education is the responsibility of member states.

 The European Esperanto Union also promotes Esperanto as the international auxiliary language of Europe.

 Knowledge

+The main official sources of information on the EU citizens' levels of language proficiency are the Special Eurobarometers no. 243 (February 2006; field work late 2005), no. 386 (2012), and no. 540 (2023).

-The five most spoken languages in the EU are English (44%), German (36%), French (30%), Italian (18%) and Spanish (17%).
-At 20% of the total number of speakers, German is the most widely spoken native language, followed by Italian (15%), French (14%) and Spanish (9%).
-The knowledge of foreign languages varies considerably in the specific countries, as the table below shows.
-The most spoken second or foreign languages in the EU are English, French, German, Spanish, and Russian.
+According to the Special Eurobarometer no. 540, as of 2023, the five most spoken languages in the EU were English (50%), German (29%), French (25%), Spanish (17%) and Italian (16%).
+At 19% of the total number of speakers, German was the most widely spoken native language, followed by French (15%), Italian (13%) Polish (9%) and Spanish (9%).
+The knowledge of foreign languages varied considerably in the specific countries, as the table below shows.
+The most spoken second or foreign languages in the EU were English, French, German, Spanish, and Italian.
 In the table, boxes coloured light blue mean that the language is an official language of the country, while the main language spoken in the country is coloured dark blue.